-cleaning it all out taking care with the wires and the disk on the back of the motor.
+cleaning it all out, taking care of the wires and the disk on the back of the motor.
 The disk and sensor on the back of the motor are most likely the cause of your problems.
 Carefully take some compressed air safe for electronic sensors and clean it off the best you can.

 The same basic idea also applies to the following Bryce – Secap units: 22K, 26K, 5300VT